 Initial procedural hearings too often are a wasted opportunity.
 Procedures are set for the entire case and rarely revised later.
 An effective advocate should take advantage of this opportunity.
 To do so, the arbitrators should have as much information as possible about the case.
 If the initial pleadings are limited, then consider preparing a more complete summary of the case before the initial hearing.
 Or ask the arbitrators to request both parties to make submissions at the procedural hearing about their view of the case.
 This will enable the arbitrators and counsel to have a more informed discussion of the appropriate procedures for the case – and to have the confidence to be more creative in setting those procedures.

-As the above discussion makes clear, the topics that may be addressed and resolved at the initial hearing are as many and varied as the procedural possibilities of international arbitration itself.
+As the discussion in this chapter makes clear, the topics that may be addressed and resolved at the initial hearing are as many and varied as the procedural possibilities of international arbitration itself.
 The initial hearing is the first, and most critical, occasion for the tribunal and parties to shape procedures appropriate to the nature and complexity of the particular case – to organise proceedings in a cost-effective manner and to anticipate and avoid disruptive procedural battles later in the case.
-The initial hearing is also, of course, counsel’s only opportunity to make a good first impression on the tribunal.
-For all these reasons, it is important that counsel use the initial hearing to best advantage – which can only occur if counsel approaches the event with a thorough understanding how they would like the entire case to unfold.
+The initial hearing is also counsel’s only opportunity to make a good first impression on the tribunal.
+For all these reasons, it is important that counsel use the initial hearing to best advantage – which can only occur if counsel approaches the event with a thorough understanding of how they would like the entire case to unfold.

-See Pieter Sanders, The Art of Arbitration: Essays on International Arbitration Liber Amicorum (Springer 1982); Doak Bishop and Edward Kehoe, The Art of Advocacy in International Arbitration (2d ed., Juris 2010).
+See Pieter Sanders, The Art of Arbitration: Essays on International Arbitration, Liber Amicorum (Springer, 1982); Doak Bishop and Edward G Kehoe eds., The Art of Advocacy in International Arbitration (2d ed., Juris, 2010).

-See Christopher Newmark, ‘Controlling Time and Costs in Arbitration,’ The Leading Arbitrators’ Guide to International Arbitration, L. Newman and R. Hill eds.
-(3d ed., Juris 2015), pp. 81-96.
+See Christopher Newmark, ‘Controlling Time and Costs in Arbitration’, The Leading Arbitrators’ Guide to International Arbitration, L Newman and R Hill eds.
+(3d ed., Juris, 2015), pp. 81 to 96.

-Article V(1)(b) of the New York Convention provides that an award may be refused recognition, if the ‘procedure was not in accordance with the agreement of the parties’.
+Article V(1)(d) of the New York Convention provides that an award may be refused recognition, if the ‘procedure was not in accordance with the agreement of the parties’.

 See, e.g., ICC Rules, Art.
 24(4) (‘The arbitral tribunal may request . . . the attendance at any case management conference of the parties in person or through an internal representative’).

-Rules providing that the institution, not the tribunal, determines place of arbitration in the absence of party agreement include ICC Rules, Art.
-18(1); CIETAC Rules, Art.
-7(2); and the Arbitration Institute of the Stockholm Chamber of Commerce Rules, effective as of 1 January 2017 (‘SCC Rules’), Art.
+Rules providing that the institution, not the tribunal, determines the place of arbitration in the absence of party agreement include ICC Rules, Art.
+18(1), CIETAC Rules, Art.
+7(2) and the Arbitration Institute of the Stockholm Chamber of Commerce Rules, effective as of 1 January 2017 [SCC Rules], Art.
 25(1).

 See, e.g., CIETAC Rules, Art.
 81(1); HKIAC Rules, Art.
 15(1); ICC Rules, Art.
 20; ICDR Rules, Art.
 18; LCIA Rules, Art.
 17(4); SIAC Rules Art.
 22(1); SCC Rules, Art.
 26(1); UNCITRAL Rules, Art.
 19(1).